1976–77 Atlético Madrid season

 The 1976–77 season was Atlético Madrid's 73rd season in existence and the club's 40th consecutive season in the top flight of Spanish football.

 Summary

 During summer the club transferred in Argentine Forward Ruben Cano from Elche CF forming an effective partnership with Ruben Ayala.
 The season is best remembered by a 4-0 won match against archrivals Real Madrid.
 In his third campaign as head coach Luis Aragones clinched the league trophy with the team defeating FC Barcelona in a closed race.
 The eightieth league title was assured on 15 May 1977 at Santiago Bernabeu stadium with a draw.
 Meanwhile, in the European Cup Winners' Cup the team reached the semifinals stage only to be defeated by the West German side Hamburger SV in a two-legged series.
-Also, in Copa del Rey the club as incumbent champions was early eliminated in eightfinals by underdogs Sevilla CF.
+Also, in Copa del Rey the club as incumbent champions was early eliminated in eightfinals by underdogs Sevilla FC.